EnviouslyEnvy/picdelta/README.md

 # PicDelta

 An advanced image comparison tool originally designed for analyzing and observing differences between upscaled images with pixel-level precision.
-This tool helps you visualize and quantify differences between upscalers or any other types of processing in multiple metrics.
+This tool visualizes and quantifies differences between upscalers or any other types of processing in multiple metrics.

+Personally, I used it to see what upscalers would work best on old photoshoots of myself that got compressed over social media.

 ## Features